 A. Availability of civil claims

-1. Scope for civil claims in the Czech Republic
+1. Scope for civil claims in the Netherlands

 2. Applicable limitation periods

-4. Availability of class actions for infringement of competition law and/or damages in the Czech Republic
+4. Class actions for infringement of competition law and/or damages available in the Netherlands

 B. Conduct of proceedings and costs